babelyx/info.babelyx.com/about/user_guide/_enus.md

 Join Babelyx, monetize your content and unlock new possibilities!

 Babelyx is an innovative decentralized content monetization platform based on innovative technologies.
 You can share images, text, files or long stories like on social media.
-Even better, you can encrypt and sell your valuable creations, as if you were running your own store.
+Even better, you can encrypt and sell your valuable content, as if you were running your own store.

 1. **Create Freely**
    - You can publish any form of content as you wish.
 A simple picture, a piece of text, a video, or a long story with pictures and text can all become your unique creation.